 Casual Dining Group complies with the Anti-Bribery Act 2010.
 It does not tolerate any form of bribery by or of its employees, agents or any person acting on our behalf.

 In our own operations, CDG carefully selects recruitment partners to ensure they source new employees in a manner that is legally compliant and ethical.
 Approved partners are reviewed on a regular basis.

 Eligibility and Right to Work checks are carried out on all our team members prior to starting employment with CDG.

 The procurement team approve new suppliers only after a rigorous assessment of their technical capabilities and their ethical credentials.
-Anti-slavery requirements are included in our contractual Terms and Conditions.s
+Anti-slavery requirements are included in our contractual Terms and Conditions.

-- We will develop transparent monitoring and reporting systems to demonstrate how effective we have been to ensure that slavery and human trafficking is not taking place in any part of our business including key performance indicators (KPIs) as follows:
+- We will use Authenticate to report on how effective we have been to ensure that slavery and human trafficking is not taking place in any part of our business including key performance indicators (KPIs) as follows:

 - % of suppliers who have been audited against ethical trading requirements.

 - % of suppliers approved.

 - % of suppliers who have had to adopt corrective action for any legislative or company requirements.

 This statement is made pursuant to section 54 (1) “Transparency in Supply Chains’ clause of the Modern Slavery Act 2015 and constitutes CDG’s modern slavery and human trafficking statement for the financial year ending 31 May 2019.